Ru (novel)

 Ru is a novel by Vietnamese-born Canadian novelist Kim Thúy, first published in French in 2009 by Montreal publisher Libre Expression.
 It was translated into English in 2012 by Sheila Fischman and published by Vintage Canada.

+Ru, a film adaptation of the novel, was directed by Charles-Olivier Michaud and released in 2023.

 Plot summary

 The novel tells the tale of a woman, An Tinh Nguyen, born in Saigon in 1968 during the Tet Offensive who immigrates to Canada with her family as a child.

 The book switches between her childhood in Vietnam where she was born into a large and wealthy family, her time as a boat person when she left her country for a refugee camp in Malaysia, and her life as an early immigrant in Granby, Quebec.
-The story is told by a first-person narrative.
+The story is told through a first-person narrative.

 Title

-The word ru has significance in both French and Vietnamese.
+The word "ru" has significance in both French and Vietnamese.
 In French, the word means stream or flow of money, tears or blood.
 In Vietnamese, the word means cradle or lullaby.

 About

 Kim Thúy wrote the book in honor of the people who welcomed her and her family into their life when they first arrived.
-War, migration, and resettlement are themes that reoccur throughout the novel.
+The themes of war, migration, and resettlement reoccur throughout the novel.

 Style

-Ru is read like an autobiography but is written as the fictional tale of migrant experiences.
+Ru reads like an autobiography but is written as the fictional tale of migrant experiences.
 The style of the book has been described as being an auto-fiction.

 The book tells the story of the first wave of Boat People who fled Vietnam between 1977 and 1979 and the trauma they lived through, taking the reader on their journey.
 It is estimated that more than 200,000 boat people fled, many of which drowned.

 The novel is written in 144 unnumbered vignettes, that share the memories of the protagonist in three completely different environments: Her childhood home in Vietnam, a refugee camp in Malaysia, and the town of Granby in Quebec, Canada.
 The style of writing resembles memories shared by the narrator, which are woven together to create a narrative.

 The characters included in the novel are the narrator's family members, both immediate and extended, as well as friends and individuals whom she encountered along her journey.
-The family members of the narrator are not given names, but rather given numbers.
+Consistent with practice in Vietnamese families, the family members of the narrator are not given names, but instead referred to by birth order.
 By having nameless characters, the author depersonalizes them and leaves room for interpretation.